[🍁News from Toronto] Delicious Vietnamese Food 🍜🍜🍜

 summary

-Beyond offers a three-month business trip to Canada for infrastructure projects!
+At Beyond, you can request a 3-month business trip to Canada for our infrastructure projects!

-This is a fantastic program that gives you the opportunity to work in Canada while still in Japan, and also allows you to take special courses under the supervision of the CEO of our Canadian office.
+This is a fantastic opportunity to work in Canada while remaining in Japan, and to take special courses taught by the CEO of our Canadian office.

 https://recruit.beyondjapan.com/entry

-★Please also see here for information about food in Canada☆彡 →→→ How much does food cost in Canada?
+★For more information about food in Canada, please also see this: →→→ How much does food cost in Canada?